bithabib/flash_ssd_simulator_web/README.md

-# Web-Based Flash SSD Simulator: Exploring the Inner Workings of Solid-State Drives
+# Eyana: The SSD Simulator
 Welcome to the Flash SSD Simulator!
 This simulator allows you to experience the inner workings of a flash-based Solid-State Drive (SSD) right from your web browser.
 Whether you're a student studying computer architecture or a curious tech enthusiast, this simulator provides a hands-on understanding of the key operations and concepts related to flash SSDs.

 ## Enjoy the Simulation